Rohingya Refugee Crisis

 The Rohingya refugee crisis is the fastest growing refugee crisis in the world.
 Since August 2017, the humanitarian situation has deteriorated rapidly due to the escalating violence in Myanmar’s Rahkhine state.

 Adding to the crisis, the growing concentration of refugees in Cox’s Bazar, Bangladesh, is now one of the densest in the world.
 Before the crisis began, Bangladesh was already hosting over 200,000 Rohingya, whilst trying to cope with its own challenges.
-The new arrivals have added even more pressure to services in existing refugee camps and shelters, which means basic resources have been outstripped, including water, health, shelter, and sanitation.
+The new arrivals have added even more pressure to services in existing refugee camps and shelters, which means basic resources have been depleted, including clean water, medical aid, food, adequate shelter, and basic sanitation.
 Conditions are now so poor, the threat of disease is looming.

 What we are doing to help